UM atUM [S02-ep22]: From Marie Huot to Eurostim

-This week on "Science at UM," Sylvain Wagnon, a researcher at Lirdef , presents his latest book titled Marie Huot: Libertarian, Neo-Malthusian, Anti-Speciesist, Theosophist...
-In the second half of the program, we head to Euromov , where Alexandre Legros opens the doors to the Eurostim.
+This week on *AUM science*, Sylvain Wagnon, a researcher at the Lirdef , presents his latest book titled *Marie Huot: Libertarian, Neo-Malthusian, Anti-Speciesist, Theosophist...* In the second half of the program, we turn our attention to Euromov , where Alexandre Legros gives us a behind-the-scenes look at the Eurostim.
 A program broadcast on Divergence FM 93.9 every Wednesday at 6 p.m.

 Black Lives Matter, #MeToo, #BalanceTonPorc, Pride parades, Youth for Climate, L214, Extinction Rebellion.
-The beginning of the 21st century has been marked by numerous demands: greater social justice, of course, but above all greater equality between the sexes, between genders, between “races” (to use the term in its Anglo-Saxon sense), and between human and non-human beings… These movements demonstrate their determination to bring these struggles together, to unite feminism, animal rights, and anti-racism under a single banner as manifestations of the same system of domination.
-Intersectionality, as it is called, has thus become the bogeyman of conservatives of all stripes, who see it as the ultimate threat to a fantasized tradition.
+The beginning of the 21st century has been marked by numerous demands: greater social justice, of course, but above all greater equality between the sexes, between genders, between “races”—to use the term in its Anglo-Saxon sense—and between human and non-human beings… These movements openly express their desire to bring these struggles together, to unite feminism, animal rights, and anti-racism under a single banner as manifestations of the same system of domination.
+Intersectionality—as it is called—has thus become the bogeyman for conservatives of all stripes eager to see it as the ultimate threat to a fantasized tradition.

-And yet, what if I told you that as early as the late 19th century, women were fighting not only for greater social justice but also for their own emancipation and against animal cruelty, using arguments that would later come to define intersectionality?
-Close to the famous Louise Michel and the anarchist movement, Marie Huot was one of these activists who was at once a libertarian, a feminist, an anti-speciesist, and a theosophist.
+And yet, what if I told you that as early as the late 19th century, women were fighting not only for greater social justice but also for their own emancipation and against animal cruelty, using arguments that would later come to be known as intersectionality?
+Close to the famous Louise Michel and the anarchist movement, Marie Huot was one of these activists—at once a libertarian, a feminist, an anti-speciesist, and a theosophist.

 In the second half of the program, the report takes you to Euromov.
 Alexandre Legros gives us a tour of the Eurostim platform, which is designed to stimulate your central and peripheral nervous systems, establish more precise standards for exposure to electromagnetic fields, and potentially treat certain neurodegenerative diseases.